Skip to content Skip to footer

 • Consortium agreements or collaboration agreements in multi-partner projects

-• For contract-related questions contact legal advisors at your institution
+• For contract-related questions contact local research advisors or legal advisors at your institution

 See guidance on the DMP chapter Legal and ethical aspects for additional information and links to institutional resources.